 Some typical challenges to implementing advanced analytics often include managing data from legacy IT system that wasn’t designed to share data, as well as the human side of finding “qualified data scientists” who can work with the business’s various departments to be successful.

 In fraud prevention, big data technology is essential / @zeljkazorz

 While this article focuses on big data technology needs in the eCommerce sector, its lessons also quite easily apply to financial institutions.
 Long-Ji Lin, chief scientist of Signifyd, points out that while machine learning systems are being implemented to fight fraud in eCommerce, big data analytics is impossible without the appropriate technology or the appropriate architecture.
 Our favorite quote: “One cannot just ‘plug’ big data technology into an existing system and expect it to work wonders.”

 Want to learn more about how big data and real-time analytics are impacting the financial services industry?
-Join us for an executive gathering to hear how GigaSpaces In-Memory Computing helps Société Générale and ActiveViam solve scalability and distribution challenges in their most demanding applications while lowering total cost of ownership.
+Join us for an executive gathering on December 5th in London to hear how GigaSpaces In-Memory Computing helps Société Générale and ActiveViam solve scalability and distribution challenges in their most demanding applications while lowering total cost of ownership.
 Click here to attend.